 Photo of Laura Stafford Laura Stafford

-As a Litigation senior counsel, Laura Stafford focuses her practice on complex business disputes, with a particular emphasis on bankruptcy litigation.
+As a Litigation partner, Laura Stafford focuses her practice on complex business disputes, with a particular emphasis on bankruptcy litigation.
 Recently, she has had a lead role in representing the Financial Oversight and Management Board for Puerto Rico in litigation involving the restructuring of Puerto Rico’s finances.
 In that capacity, she has, among other things, managed the claims reconciliation process while litigating numerous other adversary proceedings and contested matters.

 Laura has litigated a range of matters in the federal courts, including serving on the successful trial teams in MobileMedia Ideas v.
 Apple and ADREA v.
 Barnes & Noble, as well as before the International Trade Commission.
 She is experienced in all stages of the litigation process, including pre-suit due diligence, discovery, summary judgment and trial.